jo-hoe/go-mail-webhook-service/README.md

 Currently the only supported mail client is GMail.
 You will need the client credentials file and set it to name `client_secret.json` and `request.token` file.
 An example on how you can create it is described [here](cli\gmail\README.md).
+Once created use the [configuration file](#configuration-example) to set the directory where both files are stored.

 ### Optional Components